isancr00/isancr00/README.md

-🔭 I’m currently studying Computer Science at Universidad de León.
+🔭 I’m a computer engenieer.
+Currently i'm studying the Cybersecurity Master at the "Universidad de León".

 🌱 I'm interested on Cybersecurity and Programming